rust-lang/rust/src/doc/rustc-dev-guide/src/how-to-build-and-run.md

 - Build stage1 rustc with stage0 compiler
 - Build libstd with stage1 compiler (up to here is the same)
-- Build stage2 rustc with stage1 compiler (this part is new)
+- Build rustc from `src` again, this time with the stage1 compiler (this part is new)
+  - The resulting compiler here is called the "stage2" compiler
 - Build libstd with stage2 compiler
 - Build librustdoc and a bunch of other things